tango-controls-hdbpp/hdbpp-cm/README.md

 The current release version is 1.0.0

+### **Important Changes** 0.9.0 -> 1.0.0

+* The include file LibHdb++.h has changed from `include "LibHdb++.h"` to `include "libhdb++/LibHdb++.h"`.
+This reflects the standard install path of the headers.
+If building against [libhdbpp](https://github.com/tango-controls-hdbpp/libhdbpp) from a standard system install, then this change makes no difference.
+If libhdbpp is installed to a custom location, ensure you add the path to the CMAKE_INCLUDE_PATH.

 ## Documentation

 * See the Tango documentation [here](http://tango-controls.readthedocs.io/en/latest/administration/services/hdbpp/index.html#hdb-an-archiving-historian-service) for broader information about the HB++ archiving system and its integration into Tango Controls